 Referral to the State is not required for this application.
-While the site includes regulated vegetation (Schedule 10, part 3, div 4, table 3 - material change of use that is assessable development and relates to a lot that is 5ha or larger), the proposed Nature-based tourism use does not include accepted operational work that may be carried out because of the MCU.
+While the site includes regulated vegetation (Schedule 10, part 3, div 4, table 3 - material change of use that is assessable development and relates to a lot that is 5ha or larger), the proposed Short Term Accommodation (Farm Stay) use does not include accepted operational work that may be carried out because of the MCU.